genropy/genropy_saved/docs/genro/webpage_elements/form_widgets/palette/index.rst

 introduction
 ============

-    In Genro you have 4 palette types:
+    In Genro you have add??? palette types:

     add???